Medical Device Testing: Strategies for the Best Regimen

 - Embrace Scientifically-sound Test Methods

-“By taking a scientific approach using multi-disciplinary focus, manufacturers can be more efficient when we “splash around in the lab,” as we call it.
+“By taking a scientific approach using a multi-disciplinary focus, manufacturers can be more efficient when we “splash around in the lab,” as we call it.
 This means the R&D team can delve into those initial exploratory tests with an open mind—all while making observations in order to refine the tests over time.”
 Strickland said.

 This is easier said than done.